 Since individuals delivering the commencement address also usually receive honorary degrees, nominations for commencement speakers must meet the criteria for this distinction and will be reviewed under the same process for considering all honorary degree nominations.

 The Honorary Degree Committee receives nominations and recommends recipients for honorary degrees.
 The dean of the Rackham Graduate School chairs the committee; faculty members representing the Ann Arbor, Dearborn, and Flint campuses, students and alumni are appointed by the Board of Regents on the recommendation of the president.
 The president and several executive officers serve ex-officio.

 The Honorary Degree Committee typically meets once in the fall and once in the spring to consider nominations and forward recommendations to the president and the Board of Regents.
-While nominations may be submitted at any time, nominations submitted by Thursday, October 21, 2021 are able to be considered for honorary degree awarding as soon as the Spring 2022 commencement ceremony.
+Nominations may be submitted at any time.

 For additional information regarding recommendations for honorary degrees, please see the bylaws of the University of Michigan Board of Regents.